intellectualgirlypop/Digital_rights_analyzer/README.md

 # Digital_rights_analyzer
 Takes in the URL of an application or website, and spits out an easy-to-comprehend summary of their terms of service in user-friendly terms.
 It will also give back a traffic light response on its safety.

-Part 1 (Planning):
-- I want to highlight major data protection laws like GDPR ( a European Union law that sets strict rules for how organizations can use personal data of EU citizens, regardless of the organization's location.
-It's considered the world's most stringent privacy and security law.)And how it compares to
-US regulations.

 ## Project Goals
 ⭐ Accepts a URL